bdebyl/bdebyl-site/content/post/stm32-part0.md

 ## Turn it on!
-There are no additional options required for the user to be able to now set, or clear, the desired GPIO pins so we simple set it _and forget it_:
+There are no additional options required for the user to be able to now set, or clear, the desired GPIO pins.
+Thus, we set it _and forget it_:

 ```C
 gpio_set(GPIOC, GPIO8);